Low Acid Coffee Roasting: Hydrolysis

 Hydrolysis by Conduction

 Conductive heat transfer concentrates heat on the outside of the coffee bean through the coffee beans contact with the roaster drum as the beans are spun on the drum in the roasting chamber during the roast.
 The application of the heat to the coffee bean raises the bean temperature until the surface moisture of the coffee bean is turned to steam at 212F.
-Moisture near the surface of the bean is the first to removed.
+Moisture near the surface of the bean is the first to be removed.

 Hydrolysis by Convection